eSuminski/2111PWA/StudyGuides/DevOps_study_guide.md

 - Elasticity
     - The "Elasticity" of EC2s is their ability to auto scale both up and down: when your system has higher demand the instance can add more processing power to handle the load, and when the traffic dies down it can revert to a lower processing power, saving you money in the long run.
+### EC2 Autoscaling
+Autoscaling is the ability to automatically have instances added or removed to help run your application as needed.
+This helps improve fault tolerance, increase application availability, and reduce operation costs.The basic steps to start autoscaling are:
+1. Create a launch template
+    - specify the Amazon Machine Image (AMI), instances type, key pair, and security groups etc.
+2. Create an auto scaling group
+    - you can increase the number of instances to improve your application performance and also you can decrease the number of instances depending on the load to reduce your cost.
+The auto-scaling group also maintains a fixed number of instances even if an instance becomes unhealthy.
+3. Verify your auto scaling group
+4. Customize your autoscaling plan
+    - You can schedule scaling, set dynamic scaling, or predictive scaling
+### AMI
+Amazon Machine Images are like the blueprints for instances: they contain the data and specifics you want to create your instances.
+They contain the following:
+- One or more EBS snapshots.
+- Launch permissions that control which AWS accounts can use the AMI to launch instances.
+- A block device mapping that specifies the volumes to attach to the instance when it's launched.
+### Maven Life Cycle
+There are 8 stages to the maven life cycle, each of them can be called seperately to perform different operations on your code.
+1. validate
+    - validates that your project information is correct and all necessary pieces are available
+2. compile
+    - compiles the source code of the project
+3. test
+    - this stage takes your compiled code and, using a suitable testing framework (you must set this up in the pom) tests your application.
+4. package
+    - takes the compiled code and packages it in a distributable format, like a JAR file
+5. integration
+    - runs any integration tests on your packaged application
+6. verify
+    - does a quality check on your integration tests
+7. install
+    - installs the package in a local repository
+8. deploy
+    - this is done in the build enviornment, this step copies the final pacakge to a remote repository for sharing with others (either for further development or to deploy to users)